-The various targets representing SDKs are always included in the build graph.
-In order to build the contents of an SDK, build one of the targets above.
+The various targets representing IDKs are always included in the build graph.
+In order to build the contents of an IDK, build one of the targets above.

-To build the archive, add the GN argument
+To build the archive, run the following commands:

 The resulting archive will be located under